Good scientific practice entails, among other things, that researchers and scientific experts:

 UEF Committee on Research Ethics

-The tasks of the UEF Committee on Research Ethics shall be to:
+The duties of the Research Ethics Committee include:

-- maintain discussion relating to research ethics at the university,
+- maintaining and fostering discussion related to research ethics within the university,

 Composition of the Committee